La Petite France district in Strasbourg reflecting in the canal at dusk

 Resources mentioned in this guide.
 These are affiliate links — I earn a small commission at no extra cost to you.

-If you're coming from Paris, the TGV makes this absurdly convenient — two hours and you're standing in front of one of Europe's great medieval cathedrals.
-From Stuttgart or Frankfurt, it's even closer.
-There's no good reason to skip this city.
+If you are coming from Paris, the TGV makes this absurdly convenient.
+From Stuttgart or Frankfurt, it is even closer.
+There is no good reason to skip this city if you are already moving through eastern France or western Germany.

 Getting to Strasbourg

 Train is by far the best option.
-From Paris Gare de l'Est, TGV runs multiple times daily and takes under 2 hours.
-From Frankfurt, about 2.5 hours.
+From Paris Gare de l'Est, the TGV takes under two hours.
+From Frankfurt, around 2.5 hours.
 From Stuttgart, under 1.5 hours.
-Strasbourg's Gare Centrale drops you a 15-minute walk from the Old Town — or take the tram directly.
+Strasbourg's Gare Centrale drops you close enough to the Old Town that the arrival feels almost offensively easy.

 Book Your Train